 Healthy gums are the foundation of a healthy smile.
-When gums get irritated or infected, teeth and bone can be put at risk.
+When the gums become irritated or infected, the teeth and bone can be at risk.
 Periodontal therapy is the care your gums need to stop infection, ease swelling, and protect your teeth for the long term.

 If your gums bleed when you brush or floss, look red or puffy, or feel tender, it could be an early sign of gum disease.
 The good news is that with the right treatments from Dr. Eric Gartner, patients can get their gums back on track and keep their smiles strong.